-* Small tip: Make sure to wear the socks over your pants as this prevents insects, leeches or worse from biting.
+Pro tip: Make sure to tuck your pants into your socks to prevent insects, leeches or worse from biting.
 For an extra layer of protection, spray some mosquito repellant on your socks.
-I always do that when I hike and it works like a charm.
+I always do that when I hike, and it works.

 Going to Selvatura Park?
 Ask me anything in the comments!